Kiruse/hiproto.ts/README.md

 # hiproto
 I work in an ecosystem with many modular protobuf declarations scattered across a variety of repositories.
 Lack of a common standard makes collecting & compiling these files nigh impossible.
+At the same time, often I do not need the entire collection of protobuf types.
 Thus, *hiproto* was born to make it easier to define protobufs in code, rather than generating the types & en/decoders.

 *hiproto* accomplishes this by taking the same approach as [zod](https://github.com/colinhacks/zod):
 Define a message through TypeScript-compatible schema validators, the type of which can be `infer`red.